 The Creative Reigns of Burberry

 For many years, Christopher Bailey led the vision for Burberry and elevated the brand to new heights.
-Currently, Ricardo Tisci runs the creative behind the internationally proclaimed fashion house.
+And since 2018, Ricardo Tisci ran the creative behind the internationally proclaimed fashion house but recently stepped down.
+Now, Daniel Lee has been named Burberry’s next Chief Creative Officer.
+His reputation for reviving Bottega Veneta has the world guessing what he will do for Burberry.

 Check, Check, Check